RC has four social rules. They help create a friendly, intellectual environment where you can spend as much of your energy as possible on programming.

 No feigning surprise isn’t a great name.
 When someone acts surprised when you don’t know something, it doesn’t matter whether they’re pretending to be surprised or actually surprised.
 The effect is the same: the next time you have a question, you’re more likely to keep your mouth shut.
 An accurate name for this rule would be no acting surprised when someone doesn’t know something, but it’s a mouthful, and at this point, the current name has stuck.

-Backseat driving is when you lob advice from across the room without joining a conversation.
+Backseat driving is when you lob advice from across the room (or across the online chat) without really joining or engaging in a conversation.
 Because you haven’t been participating in the conversation, it’s easy to miss something important and give advice that’s not actually helpful.
 Even if your advice is correct, it’s rude to bust into a conversation without asking.
 If you overhear a conversation where you could be helpful, the best thing to do is to ask to join.

 Subtle -isms are subtle expressions of racism, sexism, ageism, homophobia, transphobia and other kinds of bias and prejudice.
 They are small things that make others feel unwelcome, things that we all sometimes do by mistake.
 Subtle -isms make people feel like they don’t belong at RC.
 We want to create an environment where everyone can focus all their energy on programming.
 It’s hard to do that if you’re regularly being made to wonder whether you belong.